robbievanleeuwen/section-properties/docs/source/rst/geom_mesh.rst

 **New in** ``v2.0.0`` - There are two types of geometry objects in sectionproperties:

-* The :class:`~sectionproperties.pre.sections.Geometry` class, for section geometries with a single, contiguous region
+* The :class:`~sectionproperties.pre.geometry.Geometry` class, for section geometries with a single, contiguous region
-* The :class:`~sectionproperties.pre.sections.CompoundGeometry` class, comprised of two or more `Geometry` objects
+* The :class:`~sectionproperties.pre.geometry.CompoundGeometry` class, comprised of two or more `Geometry` objects

 Geometry Class
 --------------

-..  autoclass:: sectionproperties.pre.sections.Geometry
+..  autoclass:: sectionproperties.pre.geometry.Geometry
    :noindex:

-A :class:`~sectionproperties.pre.sections.Geometry` is instantiated with two arguments:
+A :class:`~sectionproperties.pre.geometry.Geometry` is instantiated with two arguments:

 #.
 A :class:`shapely.geometry.Polygon` object
 #.
 An optional :class:`~sectionproperties.pre.pre.Material` object